esh04/Intelligent-Chatbot/README.md

 # Intelligent-Chatbot
 to run the file locally: `python3 chatgui.py`

-`chatgui.py` contains the GUI of the chatbot using which the user can interact with the bot.
+`chatgui.py` contains the GUI of the chatbot using which the user can interact with the bot. `Tkinter` has been used to make this.

 The primary focus of the bot is to guide people in the ongoing pandemic, answer questions regarding vaccinations, symptoms, live covid statistics, probability of being infected to name a few.